Module 03: Declarative management and automation of VMs with DevHub and GitOps

 Click on the DETAILS button at the top of the travel-control application.

-A panel will slide out, scroll down to the Sync Policy section, and click on the ENABLE AUTO-SYNC button.
+A panel will slide out, and you will find yourself on the Summary tab.
+Scroll down to the Sync Policy section, and click on the ENABLE AUTO-SYNC check box.

 A new window will appear for Enable Auto-Sync, click on the OK button.

-With Auto-Sync enabled, the Sync Policy section changes to include an option for Self Heal with a button next to it for Enable.
-Click that button.
+With Auto-Sync enabled, the Sync Policy section changes to include an option for Self Heal with a check box next to it.
+Go ahead and enable it.

 A new window will appear for Enable Self Heal, click on the OK button.